 The Greek for Love (2005) won the Drummer General’s award and was nominated for the 2006 Charles Taylor Prize for Literary Non-fiction.

 In 2007, James was made a Chevalier of the Confrérie des Chevaliers du Taste Fromage de France.
-He is also National Culinary Advisor for Canada’s Olympic and Paralympic athlete fundraising initiative, Gold Medal Plates, and co-founder of the Canadian Culinary Championship.
+He is also National Culinary Advisor and head judge for Canada’s Olympic and Paralympic athlete fundraising initiative, Gold Medal Plates, and co-founder of the Canadian Culinary Championship.
 In 2010, he was honoured to judge Canada’s CCFCC Bocuse d’Or competition and to serve on the national advisory committee for the Governor General’s awards for Contribution to the Nation’s Table.
 In 2011, he received an Honourary diploma in Media Studies from Niagara College.
+James is also the chair of Restaurants for Change, a fundraising initiative that benefits Community Food Centres Canada.